|

 Hard cheeses will generally keep for months and can

-be frozen for up to 8 weeks (although it may effect texture),
+be frozen for up to 8 weeks (although it will effect texture),

 while soft cheeses will last between one and three weeks if